I-am-Signal/Atlas-Accounting/README.md

 * Starts the application from the main.py file (which contains the main method)
 * Access the app via [**http://localhost:5000**](http://localhost:5000)

+### Below this point is all related to development work on Atlas Accounting

 ## Using a Python Venv (for Alembic and Package management)
 ```bash
 pip install virtualenv